 Before Idai’s devastation, Mozambique was already in the bottom ten countries on the Human Development Index (180 out of 189 in 2017), with poorer conditions in the country’s less developed north.
 In addition to exacerbating poverty, this recent natural disaster also has the potential to accelerate a low-level insurgency movement in Mozambique’s northern regions.
 In the last 17 months, northern Mozambique, specifically the provinces of Cabo Delgado, Niassa and Nampula, has experienced an outbreak of attacks, including gruesome incidents targeting civilians.
 Assailants have looted homes and destroyed key infrastructure.
-A host of grievances in the north, including limited economic opportunities, service provision, and political space, contribute to an ecosystem that presents opportunities and motivation for armed group violence.
+A host of grievances in the north, including limited economic opportunities, service provision, and political space, contribute to an ecosystem conducive to armed group violence.

 Despite Idai’s destruction and its potential for boosting armed violence, the cyclone also presents the government with an opportunity to address grievances and bolster resilience through reconstruction.